NirantK/nirantk.github.io/content/writing/why-i-quit-data-science.md

 In addition to the cash and title hit, it's a bit of social shaming: People might be inclined to assume that you were not quite good as a Data Scientist and that is why you moved to SWE.
 I don't care enough about that to influence my decision but I do care about it and hence worth mentioning.

+My Machine Learning skills will also atrophy with time.
+I'll be able to get to similar productivity faster in a few years because the [half-life of knowledge](https://www.wikiwand.com/en/Half-life_of_knowledge) in the field is really short and tooling improvements make it easier to ship well.